python-bale-bot/python-bale-bot/README.md

 ```

 ## Documentation
-<p><b>The <a href="https://docs.python-bale-bot.ir/en/stable">package documentation</a> is the technical reference for python-bale-bot.
-It contains descriptions of all available classes, modules, methods and arguments as well as the changelog.</b></p>
+**The [package documentation](https://docs.python-bale-bot.ir/en/stable) is the technical reference for python-bale-bot.
+It contains descriptions of all available classes, modules, methods and arguments as well as the changelog.**

 ## Contact to Developers